omeco4christ/python-cmd-quiz-app/README.md

 We shall be using linux for this project.

-next, the python REPL will come up in the terminal.
+next, the python shell will come up in the terminal.

 run the below code